DBB Text Banner

 Saison De Lente

-750 mL capped bottle.
+750mL capped bottle.
 Recent addition to The Bruery line-up in GA.
 Pour is a resplendent, butterscotch yellow with a creamy looking white head that looks dense.
-The nose has some light Brett that does not really manifest itself in the tastes which suits me just fine!
-In fact, I'm happy that it does not come into the picture too much in terms of the palate. the nose is further enhanced with some serious Belgian yest character.
-VERY nice.
-The mouthfeel is a VERY strong part of this beer.
-Deep...
+The nose has some light Brett that does not really manifest itself in the tastes which...

 Papier

 A very, very interesting beer to say the least, but in the final analysis a bit too much all the way around.
 Nicely presented, black waxed 750 mL bottle.
-Seemed to be doble-dipped on the wax which made it a pain to get into.
-Capped underneath.
-Pour is a very dark brown affair with one of the most interesting head colors that i have ever seen.
-It was almost a fluorescent yellow/gold/orange color, and was made up of large bubbles at the edge of the beer.
-Very odd looking.
-The nose and tastes are...
+Seemed to be double-dipped on the wax which made it a pain to get into.
+Capped underneath....

 Mischief